simon-ritchie/stubdoc/README.md

 # Usage

+Notes: specified module need to be able to import.
+Stubdoc will replace paths to package path (e.g., 'sample/path.py' to 'sample.path'), so that paths argument can not be specified upper level directory or root directory (e.g., '/sample/path.py' or '../sample/path').

 ```
 This command will add docstring to stub file.
 Currently supported one-line stub implementation, like mypy's stubgen
 command, something as follows: def any_func(a: int, b: str) -> None: ...
 If line break exists after colon, this